openedx/edx-documentation/en_us/shared/students/SFD_start_course.rst

   .. image:: ../../shared/images/SFD_StartDateOnDashboard.png
    :width: 600
-   :alt: A course listing on a learner's dashboard with the start date underthe
+   :alt: A course listing on a learner's dashboard, with the start date under
-     name of the course.
+     the name of the course.

 For more information about different course statuses, see :ref:`Course Availability`